corda/corda/docs/source/setting-up-a-corda-network.rst

 These will be added to the ``NetworkParameters.whitelistedContractImplementations``.
 See :doc:`network-map`.

 This means that by default the Network bootstrapper tool will whitelist all contracts found in all passed CorDapps.
-Read more about the *Whitelist constraint* here :doc:`api-contract-constraints`

-In case there is a ``whitelist.txt`` file in the root dir, the tool will append the new jar hashes or contracts to it.
+In case there is a ``whitelist.txt`` file in the root dir already, the tool will append the new jar hashes or contracts to it.
 The zone operator will maintain this whitelist file, and using the tool will append new versions of CorDapps to it.
-This file should be append only.
+The zone operator must ensure that this file is *append only*.
+If the operator removes hashes from the list, all transactions pointing to that version will suddenly fail the constraint verification, and the entire chain is compromised.
+If a contract is removed from the whitelist, then all states created from that moment on will be constrained by the HashAttachmentConstraint.

 For fine-grained control of constraints, in case multiple contracts live in the same jar, the tool reads from another file:
 ``exclude_whitelist.txt``, which contains a list of contracts that should not be whitelisted, and thus default to the very restrictive:
 ``HashAttachmentConstraint``

-For ex:
+For example:

 .. sourcecode:: none